metarex-media/www-metarex-media/content/project/_index.md

     linkUrl =  "/blog/2019/07/20/mxf-live-at-arri-international-broadcast-day-2019/"
 >}}

-Metarex  was shown to work back in 1998, when the original MXF team demonstrated file workflows with [metadata preservation][01] at the BBC in a project called [G-FORS][02] (see page 219 of linked PDF).
+{{% metarex %}} was shown to work back in 1998, when the original MXF team demonstrated file workflows with [metadata preservation][01] at the BBC in a project called [G-FORS][02] (see page 219 of linked PDF).
 The demo was brought up to date with live networking and VFX and shown at the [ARRI Broadcast